A model for the integration of multiple models.

 Provenance

-This model has been created in response to the needs of several projects that required both specailised component and integrative modelling.
+This model has been created in response to the needs of several projects that require both specialised component models and yet integration of them.
 The projects were: Geoscience Australia’s Sites, Samples Surveys modelling and Linked Data systems upgrade in 2022, FSDF operationalisation 2022, Queensland Spatial Information Addressing & Cadastral modelling 2022 and the Indigenous Data Network catalogue modelling, 2021-2023.

 Status